EasyPeasy is a Swift framework that lets you create Auto Layout constraints

 EasyPeasy is a set of position and dimension attributes that you can apply to your views.
 You can manage these from the

-property available within all the UI classes that work with Auto Layout (view subclasses, layout guides, etc).For instance, to set a width of 200px to a view you would create an attribute of class
+easyproperty available within all the UI classes that work with Auto Layout (view subclasses, layout guides, etc).For instance, to set a width of 200px to a view you would create an attribute of class

-method.Because our view without height is nothing we can apply multiple attributes at once as follows:
+Widthwith a constant value of200, then the attribute is applied to the view by using theeasy.layout(_:)method.Because our view without height is nothing we can apply multiple attributes at once as follows:

 In the previous example, two attributes have been applied and therefore two constraints created and added: a width constraint with

-and a height constraint withconstant = 120
+constant = 200and a height constraint withconstant = 120.Constants

 Without really knowing it, we have just created an EasyPeasy